aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/DataSource.md

    // Alternatively, the AwsWrapperDataSource can be configured with a JDBC URL instead of individual properties as seen above. ds.addDataSourceProperty("jdbcUrl", "jdbc:aws-wrapper:postgresql://db-identifier.cluster-XYZ.us-east-2.rds.amazonaws.com:5432/postgres");
    ```
+   See the [DatasourceUrlExample](../../examples/AWSDriverExample/src/main/java/software/amazon/DatasourceUrlExample.java) for a complete example of configuring the data source with a JDBC URL.

 4. Set the driver-specific datasource:
    ```java